OpenHFT/Chronicle-Map/README.md

 I'm searching for a Map implementation that is backed by either direct off-heap or a memory mapped file.
 I want to use it as write-once, read-n-times kind of cache.
 #### Answer
-The latest version of chronicle map has been optimised for this use case.
+The latest version of ChronicleMap has been optimised for this use case.
 Ie for heavy read to write ratios.
 Note: heavy writers will see about the same performance.

 ---